taehun0530/taehun0530.github.io/index.md

 </span>

 <span>
-"Computational Materials & Interfaces Research Group" in JBNU, led by Professor [Taehun Lee](/people), utilizes computational simulation approaches to analyze and predict materials' properties.
-Our particular emphasis lies in semiconductor materials, with a focus on defects, and their applications in diverse fields such as solar cells, photocatalysts, and semiconductor devices.
-We are dedicated to investigating the electronic and dynamical properties of semiconducting materials at interfaces, including vacuum/surfaces, electrolyte/electrode interfaces, and heterojunctions between different materials.
-Furthermore, our research extends to exploring unconventional forms of materials, such as amorphous structures, nanostructures, and defect-rich phases.
+The "Computational Materials & Interfaces Research Group" at JBNU, led by Professor [Taehun Lee](/people), employs computational simulation approaches to analyze and predict the properties of materials.
+Our primary focus is on semiconductor materials, particularly on defects, and their applications in various fields such as photocatalysts, batteries, and semiconductor devices.
+We are committed to investigating the electronic and dynamical properties of semiconducting materials at interfaces, including vacuum/surface and electrolyte/electrode interfaces, and heterojunctions between different materials.
+Additionally, our research explores unconventional forms of materials, such as amorphous structures, nanostructures, and defect-rich phases.
 </span>

 <span>